What You Need to Consider Before Building a Fintech Product

 What You Need to Consider Before Building a Fintech Product 3

-That’s why regulators and supervisors have developed standards and rules for everyone entering the fintech industry or starting a fintech startup (check out our article on fintech trends).
+That’s why regulators and supervisors have developed standards and rules for everyone entering the fintech industry or starting a fintech startup.
 These rules change frequently, so make sure you continuously review them and make this an internal part of your business strategy.

 Let’s look at what regulations a fintech startup can be subject to.